ABindoff/TwilightFree/tutorials/Using_SST_and_sightings.md

 library(maptools)
 ```

-For marine animals who traverse large distances across the latitudes, sea surface temperature (SST) data collected by many GLS tags can improve location estimates. `TwilightFree` is able to use this information, but there are some common issues that users face which we aim to address in this tutorial.
+For marine animals who traverse large distances across the latitudes, sea surface temperature (SST) data which are collected by most GLS tags can be used to improve location estimates. `TwilightFree` is able to use this information, but there are some common issues that users face which we aim to address in this tutorial.

 This tutorial also demonstrates one of two methods for incorporating data about fixes at known locations, either from physical sightings, or known beaching, burrowing, or nesting locations and dates.
+These are sometimes evident from patterns in the light data, and can be confirmed by position estimates from an initial run that go close to the beach, burrow, or nest.

-If you have not forked this repository from github, please download the SST data at <https://github.com/ABindoff/TwilightFree/blob/master/tutorials/sst_2014_2017.RData> This `rasterStack` covers the years 2014-2017 and was obtained [from NOAA](https://www.esrl.noaa.gov/psd/repository/entry/show?entryid=12159560-ab82-48a1-b3e4-88ace20475cd).
+If you have *not* forked this repository from github, please download the SST data at <https://github.com/ABindoff/TwilightFree/blob/master/tutorials/sst_2014_2017.RData> (forking the repository avoids this step).
+This `rasterStack` covers mean weekly SST for the the years 2014-2017 and was obtained [from NOAA](https://www.esrl.noaa.gov/psd/repository/entry/show?entryid=12159560-ab82-48a1-b3e4-88ace20475cd).
 If you require data that is older or newer, download the file from NOAA and use `sst <- stack("C:/Reynolds/sst.wkmean.1990-present.nc",varname="sst",quick=TRUE)` to load it as a `raster::rasterStack` object.

 ``` r
 load("../tutorials/sst_2014_2017.RData") ## `sst`  download from https://github.com/ABindoff/TwilightFree/blob/master/tutorials/sst_2014_2017.RData
 ```

-Define the extent of the grid.
+#### Define the extent of the grid

 We know that this animal (a New Zealand fur seal) was tagged at Kangaroo Island, South Australia, and hasn't ranged far. `makeGrid` takes lon and lat extents, a cell size (in degrees), and optionally an argument to define a land/sea mask. `pacific = T` tells `makeGrid` that we wish to use Pacific-centered coordinates.

 ``` r
 grid <- makeGrid(c(125, 145), c(-45,-30), cell.size = 1/4, pacific = T)